alanwsmith/treehouse-python-battleship/README.md

 - Don't allow both players to have the same name.
 - Don't allow empty names.
 - Don't allow a ship to be placed so that part of it is outside the grid.
+- Make sure either 'v' or 'h' is used for ship orientation.